-The below videos showcase our lab facilities at USC (including the Water Lab) and include testimonials from our students.
-Yamrot Amha, a fourth year PhD student in the Smith Research Group is featured!
+The videos below showcase our lab facilities at USC (including the Water Lab) and include testimonials from our students.

 Evaluating new biotechnologies such as AnMBRs requires systems level thinking.
 We used process modeling and sustainability assessment methodology to perform a life cycle assessment of AnMBRs compared to conventional treatment approaches.
 Because AnMBRs are still in the early phases of development, we evaluated uncertainty at two levels: "today" based on reported values from bench- and pilot-scale systems and "future" based on developments that are likely to occur as AnMBR technology moves to full-scale implementation.
 We found that for AnMBRs to be competitive with conventional treatment systems, energy demands for fouling control need to be significantly reduced and effluent dissolved methane must be managed to reduce global warming potential (see figure to the left).
 Outputs of this work (e.g., design and operational targets) are being used to guide future experimental research to develop strategies to improve AnMBR energy recovery and limit greenhouse gas emissions.
 Read the full paper here.

 Full-scale implementation of anaerobic bioprocesses requires that we assess emerging contaminants, improve the energy balance, better understand microbial community dynamics, mitigate effluent dissolved methane, and make advances in membrane development to reduce fouling.
 These areas are being explored in our current research described below.

 Emerging biotechnologies to mitigate antibiotic resistance